As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 This is another crucial ingredient to making the perfect energizing morning smoothie – protein powder.
 Vanilla blends easily with other flavors, but you can try chocolate if you prefer.
 Just make sure whatever you get will blend nicely with the other ingredients that you plan to use.
-I use plant-based powders, which you can find plenty of on Amazon, like this one that’s packed full of protein and keto friendly and gluten free.
-Use the amount that’s recommended on your particular brand.
+I use plant-based powders, which you can find plenty of on Amazon, like this one that’s packed full of protein and keto-friendly and gluten-free.
+Use the amount that’s recommended for your particular brand.

 Whether or not you’re a coffee drinker, who couldn’t use an extra boost of caffeine in the a.m?
 Just one gram of matcha powder makes a brilliant addition to this energizing morning smoothie recipe!

 Give or Take

 Again, feel free to switch up the ingredients in your energizing morning smoothie as you see fit, like different fruits and veggies (frozen avocado, anyone?)
 Avocado is something else that turns from ripe to yikes in a pretty short period of time, so freezing it’s a great way to save it and have another awesome addition to your smoothies on hand.
 It doesn’t have much of a taste when you blend it with multiple other flavors, but it’s packed with nutrients and it’s got a creamy texture that works well in a drinkable breakfast!